 The Singles:

-Whether your house is topped with the affordable asphalt roof shingles or fancier tile or cedar shingles, these shingles and their health ultimately decide the life and longevity of your roof.
+Whether your house is topped with affordable asphalt roof shingles or fancier tile or cedar shingles, these shingles and their health ultimately decide the life and longevity of your roof.
 Please understand that the roof as a whole is a system with essential components that work together to protect your home against outside elements and the system as a whole needs to work, but shingles ensure the overall safety from it all.
-It is like an armor that protects more sensitive parts inside it.
+It is like armor that protects more sensitive parts inside it.

-The asphalt shingles normally have a lifespan of 50+ years, but various factors can make a big difference in it.
+Asphalt shingles normally have a lifespan of 50+ years, but various factors can make a big difference in it.

 Type of asphalt shingle used:

-Installation:
+Roof Installation:

 Aside from the material used for your roof, the installation of that material has a great impact on its lifespan.
 Here are some important installation issues to discuss with your contractor: